awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 ]
 ```

 You will use models and mapping templates to transform this data to one or more output formats\.
 In API Gateway, a model defines the format, also known as the schema or shape, of some data\.
 In API Gateway, a mapping template is used to transform some data from one format to another\.
-For more information, see [Working with Models and Mapping Templates](models-mappings.md)\.
+For more information, see [Working with models and mapping templates](models-mappings.md)\.

 The first model and mapping template is used to rename `id` to `number`, `type` to `class`, and `price` to `salesPrice`, as follows: